 Change Your Postural Habits and Change Your Spine

-If there’s one thing that everyone from bestselling authors to renowned philosophers agree on, it’s the power of habits.
-From Aristotle (“We are what we repeatedly do”) to Henry James, (“Sow an action, and you reap a habit; sow a habit and you reap a character; sow a character and reap a destiny”) to this thought, attributed to several people, including both Lao Tze and Gandhi, (“Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.”) the message is clear and consistent:
+If there’s one thing that everyone, from bestselling authors to renowned philosophers, agrees on, it’s the power of habits.
+From Aristotle (“We are what we repeatedly do”) to Henry James (“Sow an action, and you reap a habit; sow a habit and you reap a character; sow a character and reap a destiny”) to this thought, attributed to several people, including both Lao Tze and Gandhi, (“Watch your thoughts, they become your words; watch your words, they become your actions; watch your actions, they become your habits; watch your habits, they become your character; watch your character, it becomes your destiny.”) the message is clear and consistent:

 Small actions, repeated until we do them almost unconsciously, shape our lives.
 What’s less universally acknowledged is that our posture is a collection of habits, almost always deeply unconscious.
 Like the habits of thought that shape our lives, our postural habits shape our spines.

 The Postural Habits that Shape Us